Response time (technology): Real-time systems

 In real-time systems the response time of a task or thread is defined as the time elapsed between the dispatch (time when task is ready to execute) to the time when it finishes its job (one dispatch).
 Response time is different from WCET which is the maximum time the task would take if it were to execute without interference.
 It is also different from deadline which is the length of time during which the task's output would be valid in the context of the specific system.
 And it has a relation to the TTFB, which is the time between the dispatch and the time when the response starts.

 Display technologies

 Response time is the amount of time a pixel in a display takes to change.
 It is measured in milliseconds (ms).
 Lower numbers mean faster transitions and therefore fewer visible image artifacts.
 Display monitors with long response times would create display motion blur around moving objects, making them unacceptable for rapidly moving images.
 Response times are usually measured from grey-to-grey transitions, based on a VESA industry standard from the 10% to the 90% points in the pixel response curve.

+In fast paced competitive games such as Counter-Strike, the response time of a display is crucial for optimal performance.
+Displays that have a lower response time are more responsive to player input and produce less visual errors when displaying a rapidly changing image, making low response time important for competitive gaming.
+Most modern monitors that are marketed for gaming have a response time of 1ms, although it is not uncommon to see <1ms response time in high end monitors, and >1ms response time on less expensive monitors or monitors that have a higher resolution.